pridemon/kohana-blade/README.md

 @endsection
 ```

-Now, in Controller action you can write something like this:
+Now, you can write something like this in controllers actions:

 ```php
 $value2 = 'foo';